marklogic-community/pipes/README.md

 It will create the DHF folder structure in the dhf/ folder and copy the VPP files into DHF folders.
 Next, configre gradle-local.properties to reflect your situation.

+You can then start the UI dev server (see above quasar dev command)